flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 During the commercialisation of the Acorn Archimedes, Apple became captivated by Acorn's energy-efficient CPUs, but the American company was still unconvinced that Acorn's latest ARM3 was suitable for Apple's new pet project, the **Newton**.
 However, rather than walking away (after all, Acorn was a competitor), both explored the possibility of evolving the ARM3 to meet Apple's requirements [@cpu-furber], namely **flexible clock frequency**, an **integrated [MMU](nintendo-64#memory-management)**, and **complete 32-bit addressing**.

-This collaboration soon turned into a partnership in which Acorn, Apple and VLSI (ARM chips manufacturer) set up a new company solely focused on developing ARM CPUs.
+This collaboration soon turned into a partnership in which Acorn, Apple, and VLSI (ARM's chip manufacturer) set up a new company solely focused on developing ARM CPUs.
 Apple provided the investment (obtaining a 43% stake), Acorn shared its staff, and VLSI took care of manufacturing.
 In 1990, **Advanced RISC Machines (ARM) Ltd** came into existence, with Robin Saxby appointed as executive chairman.

 Years after, Apple finally shipped the **Newton MessagePad**, powered by an **ARM610** - one of the next-generation ARM chips shaped by Apple's input.
 Meanwhile, Acorn also released the **RiscPC** using the new CPUs.